apegroup/APEReactiveNetworking/README.md

 ### Sending a request

-Requests are sent using the 'Network' API.
+Requests are sent using the `Network` API.

 Using the default URLSessionConfiguration
 ```swift